Science Section of TEAS Explained

 Nature of Biology Questions asked in the TEAS

-Biology is a very vast subject and hence, it is necessary to know the exact topics that receive importance in the TEAS science section.
+Biology is a very vast subject and hence, it is necessary to know the exact topics that receive importance in this section.
 Some of the topics of Biology on which you will be tested are as follows:

 - Human anatomy